Belouarrak/CovDataPly/README.md

 # CovDataPly
-Viewable Covid Data on Plotly
+Viewable Covid Data on Plotly using a CSV file.
+Displays web page allowing you to see Covid cases per country